About the Elmhurst History Museum

 For more information about the museum, view our .

 The Elmhurst History Museum's include:

-- NEW in 2015: A state-of-the-art interactive Elmhurst history exhibit, By All Accounts: The Story of Elmhurst, examining Elmhurst 165-year history.
+- An award-winning interactive exhibit, By All Accounts: The Story of Elmhurst, examining Elmhurst 165+-year history.

 - An array of temporary exhibits developed from the museum collection and other regional history-related topics.

 - Traveling exhibits created by the Museum staff that are rented and loaned to other institutions.